ibm-cloud-docs/direct-link/known-limitations.md

  * The {{site.data.keyword.BluSoftlayer_notm}} services network is not accessible directly from your remote networks.
  * {{site.data.keyword.BluSoftlayer_notm}} will not permit customers to back haul traffic between their remote sites across the {{site.data.keyword.BluSoftlayer_notm}} backbone.
 The IBM Cloud Direct Link product is meant to let your remote networks communicate privately with your {{site.data.keyword.BluSoftlayer_notm}} infrastructure.
  * IBM Cloud Direct Link requires you to use a VRF (Virtual Routing and Forwarding) instance.
- * VRF is not fully compatible with the {{site.data.keyword.BluSoftlayer_notm}} SSL, PPTP, and IPSec VPN services.
+ * VRF is not fully compatible with the {{site.data.keyword.BluSoftlayer_notm}} SSL and IPSec VPN services.
  * VRF is not compatible with {{site.data.keyword.BluSoftlayer_notm}} account-to-account VLAN spanning.
  * IBM Cloud Direct Link requires BGP in order to establish the routes to a customer's remote network.
  * Changes to the IBM Cloud Direct Link infrastructure must be made between 8AM and 5PM, U.S. Central time zone.